sarahcarolinedesouza/phylo563_project_sarah/notebook_log.md

 * I can save the output in different formats, but for my purposes, I will choose to save the output of this proposed tree as .tre, so that I can proceed to alter its layout using software like R, for example, with R packages that allow me to manipulate phylogenetic trees.

+4/23/2024 - Coalescent

+* Although I will not perform a coalescent method in my project, there are many ways to do so.
+The one we learned in the current class is using the tool called BEAST, which can analyze complex evolutionary scenarios that involve sequence data from multiple genes or markers.

+* To perform the analysis we need to first of all, download BEAST from its website ((http://beast.community/) and install it according to the developer's recommendations.

+* After that I will have to transform my aligned file from a NEXUS file to an XML file, we can use BEAUti (Bayesian Evolutionary Analysis Utility), included in the BEAST software suite.

+* Following that I can configure the Coalescent Model: Within BEAUti:; load my transformed data, and set the substitution model.
+Once I combine all this info with my data I can run BEAST:bash using the code:

+beast -beagle -beagle_SSE -threads auto my_file_name.xml